Explore the city with this self-guided Kyoto walking tour around central Kyoto. Follow the marked route or pick attractions to suit your interests.

 While in Kyoto you will no doubt visit many of the famous temples that feature in the brochures and guidebooks.
-I include Rokkaku-do because we love it and because it’s not famous despite it’s wonderful history.
-Many of the Japanese arts originated and evolved in Kyoto, ikebana, the Japanese art of flower arranging has its home at Rokkaku-do temple.
-In fact unassuming Rokkaku-do is one of our top 15 temples in Kyoto.
+I include Rokkaku-do because we love it and because it’s not famous despite its wonderful history.
+Many of the Japanese arts originated and evolved in Kyoto, ikebana, the Japanese art of flower arranging has its home at the Rokkaku-do temple.
+In fact, unassuming Rokkaku-do is one of our top 15 temples in Kyoto.

 6. Nishiki Market and lunch options

-By this stage you are probably starving if you haven’t already popped into one of the food establishments we passed along the way.
+By this stage, you are probably starving if you haven’t already popped in to one of the food establishments we passed along the way.
 We are going to continue down to the corner of Shijo Dori and turn left heading west.
 Directly after you pass the huge Daimaru department store (yes you do need to bypass the basement food hall and many floors of eateries for the moment) turn left into the alley beside it and walk to the corner.
-When you turn right here you are entering the western end of Nishiki market.
+When you turn right here you are entering the western end of the Nishiki market.

 7. Pontocho Hanamachi

 When you reach the end of the Nishiki market you will see a shrine in front of you.
 Explore if you wish then head back onto Shijo Dori and continue east towards the river.
 Right before you get there you will see the little wooden sign for Pontocho Alley.

 Pontocho Alley runs parallel to the river so this view below is taken looking back across the river and shows the back of the many restaurants and businesses there.
 They aren’t the cheapest place to eat in Kyoto but some are very good and not all are prohibitively priced as is sometimes rumoured.